consoledotdev/home/content/zero/_index.md

   URL: https://davidmytton.blog/start
   img: /img/david.jpg
   bio:
     David Mytton is Co-founder & CEO of Console.
-From 2009-2018, David was CEO at Server Density, a SaaS monitoring startup used by hundreds of customers to collect billions of time series metrics.
-He is also a researcher in sustainable computing and affiliated with the University of Oxford.
-David has been a developer for 15+ years.
+In 2009, he founded and was CEO of Server Density, a SaaS cloud monitoring startup acquired in 2018 by edge compute and cyber security company, StackPath.
+He is also researching sustainable computing in the Department of Engineering Science at the University of Oxford, and has been a developer for 15+ years.
 portfolio:
   - name: AppFlowy
     URL: https://www.appflowy.io/